-80% of all strokes are ischemic, meaning they are caused by the narrowing or blockage of an artery resulting in diminished blood flow.
+Approximately 87% of all strokes are ischemic, meaning they are caused by the narrowing or blockage of an artery resulting in diminished blood flow (Centers for Disease Control and Prevention, 2023).

-- · Usually the result of a blood clot, either thrombotic or embolic in nature. - · May also occur because of progressive blood vessel occlusion, due to atherosclerosis, or because of local high pressure collapse of small blood vessels.
+- Usually the result of a blood clot, either thrombotic or embolic in nature. - May also occur because of progressive blood vessel occlusion, due to atherosclerosis, or because of local high pressure collapse of small blood vessels.